Training Programs: BTDPC Program

 Enrolment is limited.
 Admission offers are for the term you applied for, and can not be deferred.
 The admission committee will reserve the right to exercise its discretion in individual cases.
 Admission decisions are final and can not be appealed.

-The pre-assessment process will be available at the three pilot sites: University of Alberta, l’Université Laval and Dalhousie University.
+* The pre-entry assessment will be available at the three pilot sites: University of Alberta, l’Université Laval and Dalhousie University.

 Incomplete Applications